-When shopping for a tie, many people focus on appearance (length, width, pattern) without realizing that the method of construction also has important bearing on the general quality and feel of a necktie.
-You don't need to be a skilled tailor to know the basics of necktie construction, and this knowledge will make you a more informed buyer, ensuring that you seek out ties which are not only beautiful, but are made to last.
-Below is a breakdown of the main elements of an AKLASU Six-Fold tie, outlining the ways in which we are committed to producing quality ties at every step of the construction process.
+When shopping for a tie, many people focus on appearance (length, width, pattern) without realizing that the method of construction also has an important bearing on the general quality and feel of a necktie.
+You don't need to be a skilled tailor to know the basics of necktie construction, and this knowledge will make you a more informed buyer, ensuring that you seek out ties which are not only beautiful but are made to last.
+Below is a breakdown of the main elements of a tie.

 100% Como Silk

-At AKLASU we value timelessness, which is why our Six-Fold ties are made of silk from Como, Italy.
+We value timelessness, which is why our ties are made of silk from Como, Italy.
 Como is traditionally known as the silk capital of the world and sartorial creations from this cosmopolitan hub have been the choice of numerous celebrities and style icons for decades.
 We are dedicated to creating enduring pieces that not only weather time materially but also aesthetically.
 An AKLASU tie never goes out of style.